lord3nd3r/duckhunt/README.md

 # DuckHunt IRC Bot

-DuckHunt is an asyncio-based IRC bot that runs a classic “duck hunting” mini-game in IRC channels.
+DuckHunt is an asyncio-based IRC bot that runs a classic "duck hunting" mini-game in IRC channels.

 ## Credits